deephaven-examples/lunch-n-learn/css-variables/readme.md

 ```

-Consider this example of a button component with css variables and variants:
+Consider this example of a button component with CSS variables and variants:

 ```scss
 // Button.scss